peteroupc/html3dutil/doc/H3DU.PbrMaterial.md

 (base reflectivity at 0 degree incidence, or F<sub>0</sub>).
 For most nonmetals, this is a shade of gray ranging from (0.15, 0.15, 0.15) to (0.32, 0.32, 0.32) in sRGB.
-For most metals, this is a very bright version of the surface's color.
+For most metals, this is a very light version of the surface's color.

 This value is only used in the <b>specular workflow</b>.